Skip to main content

 • give them your garbage so you don’t have to carry it to high camps

 • have their friendly faces to check weather updates, ask questions, bounce ideas, chat and, not to be undervalued, someone who at the very least, has their eye on you!!
-A little peace of mind in whatever tight circumstance.
+This adds a little peace of mind in whatever tight circumstance.

 Guide to Climb Mount Aconcagua